-Prompt FERC action on the Az ISA filing will substantially assist in the immediate development and success of a robust retail market in the State of Arizona.
-The very minimal retail market today in Arizona clearly suggests that additional efforts are needed.
-Even in its limited Phase I implementation, the Az ISA-s market monitoring oversight and dispute resolution services, and the availability of standardized statewide operational and administrative protocols, will immediately enhance public perceptions of market integrity and market opportunities, and presumably attract new Competitive SC entrants to the Arizona retail market.
-In addition, Az ISA Protocols Manual Phase I implementation will provide immediately, through the cooperation of the TPs, a new transmission allocation mechanism that will enhance each Competitive SC=s ability to serve retail markets.
-Although a regional transmission organization (ARTO@)RTO of some kind could fulfill such a role, it is not certain how soon such an organization could be fully functional in Arizona.
+10. Prompt FERC action on the Az ISA filing will substantially assist in the immediate development and success of a robust retail market in the State of Arizona.
+Even in its Phase I implementation, the Az ISA's oversight and dispute resolution services, and the availability of standardized statewide operational and administrative protocols, will immediately enhance public perceptions of market integrity and market opportunities, and presumably attract new Competitive SC entrants to the Arizona retail market.
+In addition, Az ISA Protocols Manual Phase I implementation will provide immediately, through the cooperation of the TPs, a new transmission allocation mechanism that will enhance each Competitive SC's ability to serve retail markets.
+Although a RTO of some kind could fulfill such a role, it is not certain how soon such an organization could be fully functional in Arizona.
 Although we are mindful of the ambitious schedule set by the FERC in Order No. 2000, actual experience at the Az ISA and at RTOs around the country suggests that it is likely to take substantial time to complete the development process and actually implement such an organization.
 The State of Arizona has made clear that it does not want to further delay the consumer benefits that will result from robust retail competition.
 Immediate implementation of the Az ISA Protocols Manual will not in any way delay implementation of a southwestern RTO.
 Rather, in my opinion, allowing this limited scope organization to move ahead now will permit my company, APS, and other Az ISA participants to devote greater resources to RTO discussions and perhaps accelerate that process.

 11. The requirements in the Protocols Manual are to be implemented in two phases.

-Under Phase I, which begins as soon as FERC approves the Protocols Manual, the Az ISA will begininitiate limited oversight of each TP=s OASIS, limited monitoring of the operations of the Interconnected Transmission System and provide an Alternative Dispute Resolution (AADR@) function, as described in more detail below.
+Under Phase I, which begins as soon as FERC approves the Protocols Manual, the Az ISA will initiate limited oversight of each TP's OASIS, limited monitoring of the operations of the Interconnected Transmission System and provide an Alternative Dispute Resolution (AADR®) function, as described in more detail below.
 Each TP will also immediately implement temporary ARNT, Energy Imbalance and Must Run procedures, also described below.
-Implementation of Phase II of the Protocols Manual will be considered by the Az ISA Board when there is 5300 MW of competitive retail load and the Board has approved a business plan demonstrating the Az ISA=s ability to implement the expanded Phase II functions.
+Implementation of Phase II of the Protocols Manual will be considered by the Az ISA Board when there is 300 MW of competitive retail load and the Board has approved a business plan demonstrating the Az ISA's ability to implement the expanded Phase II functions.

-12. This Amodular® approach to implementation of the Protocols Manual permits statewide retail access without any further delay.
+12. This "modular" approach to implementation of the Protocols Manual permits substantial statewide retail access without any further delay.
 As already noted, several years have passed since the state legislature and the ACC decided to promote retail access.

 Development of the infrastructure needed to implement some of the Phase II procedures (particularly the trading mechanisms for ARNT and Energy Imbalances) would take additional time and substantial additional money.
 Further, recall that the Az ISA is an interim organization, intended to provide retail access during the transition to a RTO.
-Depending on how fast a southwestern RTO develops, Phase II features may be subsumed within that organization or,organization.
-However, should RTO development require more time, these the Az ISA Board can implement the Phase II mechanismsmay indeed need to be implemented independently by the Az ISA to further retail access the development of retail competition in the state.
+Depending on how fast a southwestern RTO develops, Phase II features may be subsumed within that organization.
+However, should RTO development require more time, the Az ISA Board can implement the Phase II mechanisms to further the development of retail competition in the state.
 The Protocols Manual is a flexible document that allows for either eventuality.